-The Autumn Equinox 2019 coincided with my last day with the Royal Opera on tour in Japan.
-We had just performed the thrilling opening sequence of Verdi’s Otello in Tokyo at the moment of equinox – UK readers were having breakfast (08.50 BST).
+Autumn equinox 2019 coincided with my last day with the Royal Opera on tour in Japan.
+We had just performed the thrilling opening sequence of Verdi’s Otello in Tokyo at the moment of equinox – in the UK it was breakfast time (08.50 BST).

 Shūbun no Hi 秋分の日 is a public holiday in Japan – as is the vernal equinox – and there is much from 18 days there that I could have used equinoctially, but choose this quite humble picture of a Tsukimi display, taken in Nara, briefly the first capital of Japan in the 8th century.
 Tsukimi means ‘moon viewing’, originating from that time, and celebrates the September harvest moon by displaying decorations made from Japanese pampas grass (susuki) and eating rice dumplings – dango – to celebrate the beauty of the moon.
 It remains a very popular tradition.

-Nara’s main touristic draw are the ancient Buddhist temples in parkland roamed by sacred shika deer.
-I had been nearly templed out in our one short break of two days, having spent most of the time visiting the gorgeous temples of Kyoto beforehand.
-Nara’s big draw though is BIG.
-Todai-ji temple is still one of the biggest wooden structures on Earth, housing an immense bronze Buddha, or Daibatsu, cast in 752.
+Nara is famous for its ancient Buddhist temples in parkland roamed by sacred shika deer.
+I had been almost templed out in our one short break of two days, having visited many of the gorgeous temples of Kyoto beforehand.
+Nara’s main draw though is Todai-ji temple – still one of the biggest wooden structures on Earth, housing an immense bronze Buddha, or Daibatsu, cast in AD 752.
 Staggering stuff, and I revived sufficiently to enjoy it in the company of many hundreds of others.
 And dozens of deer.

 And here’s another thing.
-I lingered here unrushed, because I knew Japanese Railways would deliver me: Nara 10.00 to Kyoto, then 10.56 Shinkansen ‘bullet train’ 514 kms to Tokyo in little over two hours (13.13), change to local train arriving Ueno station 13.21 for onstage rehearsal at 13.35.
+I lingered here unhurried, because I knew Japanese Railways would deliver me: Nara 10.00 to Kyoto, then 10.56 Shinkansen “bullet train” 514 kms to Tokyo in little over two hours (13.13), change to local train arriving Ueno station 13.21 for onstage rehearsal at 13.35.
 That’s Japan, ancient and modern, in a nutshell.